SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 3. [`cleanup_finalize`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapsaver_class_cleanup_finalize.htm): If there are failures in at least one of the previous saver methods, further processing with the RAP late save phase is rejected and the transaction returns to the interaction phase.
 Before that, this saver method is called, allowing changes made in the finalize method to be rolled back.

 If there are errors in the early save phase, `sy-subrc` returns the value 4 after `COMMIT ENTITIES` statements.
 If the data in the transactional buffer is consistent after the early save phase, the late save phase is processed, which also means that a point of no return has been reached.
 Unlike the early save phase, you cannot return to the interaction phase when you reach the late save phase.
-Either the RAP LUW ends with a successful commit, or the changes are rolled back and a runtime error occurs.
+Either the RAP transaction ends with a successful commit, or the changes are rolled back and a runtime error occurs.

 Saver methods called in the RAP late save phase:
 1. [`adjust_numbers`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensaver_adjust_numbers.htm): Provides RAP BO instances with their final numbers.
 This method is available only in late numbering scenarios.
 2. [`save`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensaver_method_save.htm) (or [`save_modified`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaprap_saver_meth_save_modified.htm) in managed scenarios with an unmanaged or additional save): Used to save data from the transactional buffer to the database.
 If there are no issues, the final database commit is triggered and an implicit `COMMIT WORK` is executed.

-3. [`cleanup`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensaver_method_cleanup.htm): Clears the transactional buffer.
+[`cleanup`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensaver_method_cleanup.htm) method: After a successful save, the [`cleanup`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensaver_method_cleanup.htm) method clears the transactional buffer.
 It completes the save sequence.

-**Commit and Rollback in the RAP LUW**
+**Commit and Rollback in a RAP Transaction**
-The default ABAP statements for RAP are `COMMIT ENTITIES` (triggers the RAP save sequence and the final database commit; as mentioned above, in natively supported RAP scenarios, the commit is performed implicitly and automatically by the RAP runtime engine) and `ROLLBACK ENTITIES` (rolls back all changes of the current RAP LUW, i.e. the transactional buffer is cleared by calling the `cleanup` method).
-Both are RAP-specific and end the RAP LUW.
+The default ABAP statements for RAP are `COMMIT ENTITIES` (triggers the RAP save sequence and the final database commit; as mentioned above, in natively supported RAP scenarios, the commit is performed implicitly and automatically by the RAP runtime engine) and `ROLLBACK ENTITIES` (rolls back all changes of the current RAP transaction, i.e. the transactional buffer is cleared by calling the `cleanup` method).
+Both are RAP-specific and end the RAP transaction.

-*Notes on `COMMIT ...` and `ROLLBACK ...` statements due to the integration of the RAP LUW into the SAP LUW:*
+*Notes on `COMMIT ...` and `ROLLBACK ...` statements due to the integration of RAP transactions into the SAP LUW:*

 - `COMMIT ENTITIES` implicitly triggers `COMMIT WORK`.
 - Using `COMMIT WORK` in RAP (instead of `COMMIT ENTITIES`) also triggers the RAP save sequence.
 If there are no errors in the RAP save sequence, the final database commit is successful.
 Only in this best-case scenario does `COMMIT WORK` have the same effect as `COMMIT ENTITIES`.
 However, if there are errors in the save sequence, a runtime error occurs in any case, while a return to the interaction phase is still possible when using `COMMIT ENTITIES`.